aalto-ics-kepaco/GO-LTR-prediction/README.md

 # Protein Function Prediction through Latent Tensor Reconstruction

-This project utilizes the latent tensor reconstruction approach to model the joint interactions between different protein features to predict protein functional terms (i.e: Gene ontology terms).
+This project utilizes the latent tensor reconstruction (LTR) approach to model the joint interactions between different protein features to predict protein functional terms (i.e: Gene ontology terms).

 ## Software
-The code is developed using python>=3.8
+The code is developed using python>=3.8.
 The main algorithm ./scripts/go_ltr_main.py is based on LTR software wchich is available at [`GO-LTR`](https://github.com/aalto-ics-kepaco/GO_LTR/tree/main).
 The following packages are required to run the file: numpy, scipy and itertools, which can be downloaded free of charge on pypi.